spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/internationalization/oryx-directionality.md

 ---
-title: "Directionality in Oryx: Supporting RTL and LTR for Applications"
+title: "Directionality in Oryx: Supporting RTL and LTR for applications"
 description: Learn how Oryx supports both right-to-left (RTL) and left-to-right (LTR) directionality.
 Discover how this feature automatically adjusts layouts, styling, and icons based on the selected direction, enabling developers to create culturally appropriate and accessible user interfaces for global applications.
 last_updated: November 6, 2023
 template: concept-topic-template